yliyanage/Accident-Detection/index.md

   2. We assume features to be independent conditioned on the accident variable.
 Considering both spatial and temporal dependencies amoung features would definitely be an interesting area for future work.

 ## Acknowledgements
-We would like to thank [Dr. Hany Elgala](https://www.albany.edu/~HE895353/), [Monette Khadr](https://www.albany.edu/~HE895353/monette.html) for thier valuable comments and [Dr. Daphney-Stavroula Zois](https://www.albany.edu/~dz973423/) for giving access to real-time speed data provided by the California Department of Transportation.
+We would like to thank [Dr. Hany Elgala](https://www.albany.edu/~HE895353/), [Monette Khadr](https://www.albany.edu/~HE895353/monette.html) for their valuable comments and [Dr. Daphney-Stavroula Zois](https://www.albany.edu/~dz973423/) for giving access to real-time speed data provided by the California Department of Transportation.

 ### References
 [^1]: Nationa Safety Council, “NSC Motor Vehicle Fatality Estimates,” 2019, Available at: [https://injuryfacts.nsc.org/motor-vehicle/overview/preliminary-estimates/](https://injuryfacts.nsc.org/motor-vehicle/overview/preliminary-estimates/)